kalessil/phpinspectionsea/docs/control-flow.md

 expression can be executed once outside of corresponding loop.

 > Note: known false-positives are related to the input/output operations, executed in the loop - suppression recommended for this case

+## 'gettype(...)' could be replaced with 'is_*(...)'

+Reports 'gettype()' function usages, which can be replaced by 'is_array()' and similar functions.
+Such replacement is clearer expresses intention and more friendly to Static Code Analysis tools relying to types inference.